itspangler/geospatial-humanities-s2024/syllabus/README.md

 | Participation | n/a      | 100                 |
 | Final Project | n/a      | 250                 |

-### Assignments

-There are three kinds of assignments in this class: **In-class assignments**, **Labs**, and **Exercises**.

-#### In-class assignments

-In-class assignments

-#### Labs

-The course uses weekly **Labs** tailored for students to learn the topic(s) of each week.
-Four of the exercises must be submitted for a grade.
+Read on for more details on the coursework.

+## Activities

+Nearly every week, we will spend time during class on some kind of **Activity**.
+These are meant to be smaller applications

+## Exercises

+Throughout the semester, students will be assigned six **Exercises** which explore theories, concepts, and approaches in greater depth.
+I will drop your lowest Exercise grade at the end of the semester.

-Each Exercise weaves together several components:
+Each Exercise weaves together several components, including methods and concepts; employing those methods and concepts in ArcGIS Pro; and application to a particular area of the humanities.

--   A specific method/concept
--   The utilization of geospatial software to execute that method/concept (most often, ArcGIS Pro)
--   The application of that method/concept to a specific area of the humanities (urban history, environmental history, literature, archaeology, art history, etc.)
--   The relevant types of data and data sources for that application
--   The relevant data, map projections, and visualization methods for specific geographic locations

-Exercises are situated in different regions of the world and they vary across different geographic scales: neighborhood, city, state, country, region, continent, global.

-#### Exercises
+## Assignments

-**Exercises** concentrate on applying concepts covered in lectures and exercises to each student's field of interest and build toward a final project that applies GIS to each student's field of interest.
+**Assignments** concentrate on applying concepts covered in lectures and exercises to each student's field of interest and build toward a final project that applies GIS to each student's field of interest.

-### Final Project
+## Final Project

 The purpose of the final project is to provide additional experience in collecting, processing, analyzing, and visualizing spatial data.
 In addition, the students must conduct a literature review as part of their project proposal.